 The Deutsche Mark, or Deutschmark, was the currency of Germany from 1948 until 2002, when it was replaced by the Euro.
 The mark was first struck as a silver piece in Germany in 1873, as a standard denomination worth 100 pfennigs.
 The word ‘mark’ derives from the Scandinavian word ‘mearc’, meaning ‘sign’.
 This relates to the physical ‘marks’ on precious metal bars.

 German Marks are now obsolete.
 At Leftover Currency we specialize in the exchange of obsolete currencies, like the Deutschmark.
 We exchange both Deutschmark coins and banknotes.
+We also exchange DDR banknotes and Forum cheques from East Germany.
 Our online exchange service is quick, easy, secure and free of charge.

 To convert your Deutsche Marks to cash, select the type of Deutsche Marks you want to exchange: